llm-on-gke/vllm-inference/README.md

 # vllm-inference
-vLLM vLLM is a fast and easy-to-use library for LLM inference and serving.
+vLLM is a fast and easy-to-use library for LLM inference and serving.

 vLLM is fast with: